 Robotics This CS level-2 year-long major will investigate topics in responsive and autonomous technology.
 Special attention will be paid to engineering and design principles, techniques in 3D modeling, and computational thinking applied to hardware and mechanical design.
 A broad approach to the field of robotics will be taken in this non-competitive course which challenges students to become independent thinkers and builders.
 Successful completion of any level-1 course is required.
 Students who complete Physical Computing are especially well-suited for this course.
 Advanced students may have this requirement waived at the discretion of the department chair.
+Note: This course is not offered every year.
 1 credit

 Web and the User Experience This level-2 year-long major course will investigate the development of web-based technologies.
 This course will place an emphasis on "full stack" development, combining both algorithmic integrity and its impact on the user.
 Students will be challenged to consider design principles alongside data and server architecture, computational efficiency, and safety and security.
 Successful completion of any level-1 course is required.
 Students who complete Web Design and Development and/or creative coding are especially well-suited for this course.
 Advanced students may have this requirement waived at the discretion of the department chair.
+Note: This course is not offered every year.
 1 credit